mmbman/Katagiri/jewel-mirror-awareness.md

 This means that the world of white is really big.
 So big it would overflow our common sense.
 So we quit at white is white.
 And then we compare these separate worlds and ask which is best.

-That is why the teaching sometimes gives you white is black. which is completely different from your common sense.
+That is why the teaching sometimes gives you white is black.
+Which is completely different from your common sense.
 You have to listen to that teaching, even if you cannot understand it intellectually.
 You have to open your eyes to the teaching that white is black.
 And then you can have depth to your human life.

 In college I had a friend who had a very shallow way of thinking; not deep at all.
 In a sense a shallow way of thinking is very nice: just like trees or animals.
 When you die, just die.
 That’s pretty nice.

 He would often say, very proud of himself, that he had his head shaved in Tokyo.
-That means he becane a priest.
+That means he became a priest.
 Now I don’t think that just shaving the head is all there is to the priest’s life; the reality of it is very complicated.
 But he would just talk about this.
 And in the winter he would continue to wear the thin summer clothes, and be proud of how strong he was.
 I didn’t want to fight with him, so I just said “pretty good” to all this.

 But that showed shallow thinking on his part.
 If you live your life according to shallow thinking then it is possible to be very realistic.
 You “understand” everything according to your intellectual sense and you can probably promote your life to what we call the better life.